 A. First, it’s important to understand that the benefits offered by plans at the same metal level can vary significantly from one plan to another.
 All plans must include the ten essential benefits (although pediatric dental works a bit differently from the other nine).
 But they can provide that coverage with very different specifics for the benefits.

-In order to be designated Silver, a plan’s actuarial value (AV) must be between 68 and 72 percent.
+In order to be designated Silver, a plan’s actuarial value (AV) must be between 66 and 72 percent (this range in and of itself is part of the reason for pricing variations; a plan that provides 72 percent AV is likely going to be more expensive than a plan with 66 percent AV, but they’re both Slver plans).
 That indicates the percentage of average costs that the plan will cover – but that’s across the entire enrolled population.